AdrienFausteGay/GRAFS-E/README.md

 ### Network Analysis

-The GRAFS-extended model creates a transition matrix for nitrogen flows between various categories.
+The E-GRAFS model creates a transition matrix for nitrogen flows between various categories.
 It utilizes network theory to analyze critical nodes, resilience, and structural invariants.
 Flow probability distributions are also studied to assess the concentration and specialization of agricultural activities.

 ## Results